 First, it is very rude and demanding to tell a man that he has to make a decision right now about whether or not he wants to marry you.
 Because one thing you need to understand is that men DO NOT THINK ABOUT MARRIAGE as much as women do.

-While most women think, plan and breathe marriage from the day they receive their first Barbie and Ken set.
-Men simply don’t.
+While most women think, plan and breathe marriage and weddings from the day they receive their first Barbie and Ken set.

 If anything, they occasionally dream about playing football, basketball, or soccer with their future son.
 That’s it!

 So, for you to demand a decision to a question he might never have asked himself right here and now, is straight-up inconsiderate.
 And whenever you put a lot of pressure on someone, it tends to backfire.

-Reason number 2 why setting an ultimatum is not a good idea, is because it’s an important decision that affects both of your lives forever.
+Reason number 2 why setting an ultimatum is not a good idea, is because it’s an important mutual decision that affects both of your lives forever.
 And that should not be rushed.

-Instead of setting an ultimatum, you should bring up the topic in a casual conversation and ask him to think about it.
+Instead of setting an ultimatum, you want to bring up the topic in a casual conversation and ask him to think about it.
 That way the next time you bring it up he is not caught off guard.

 2. Be honest about your desire for marriage

 Men are not stupid.
 They know that marriage and kids are on your mind…a lot.
 And if you are like me then you probably melt every time you see a baby in a stroller.
 It’s obvious!

-That’s why it is important you are truthful about it.
+That’s why it is important that you are truthful about it.
 If you have been dating for a while and believe it is time to talk about the future, don’t be scared to bring it up.